 The second floor was the cell for mass detention.

 This bed is the real bed used to torture, not to comfort someone.

 If this cushion could talk, what horror could it tell?

 Here’s the list of people that were brought in S-21.
-It includes the day they were brought in, the day they died and the place they were buried.
+It includes the day they arrived, the day they died and the place they were buried.